 If you want some with sesame seeds, you can brush the bak kwa pieces with honey and then sprinkle with some white sesame seeds, if not, just leave it as is

 Turn your oven broiler to low.
 This will activate the top heat only.
-Place the bak kwa pieces back into the pan and back into the top rack of the oven.
+Place the bak kwa pieces back into the pan (I recommend lined with parchment paper for easy cleaning up).
+I highly recommend 3-4 pieces at the time.
+Place the pan at about 4th rack from the top.
 DO NOT walk away.
 You need to watch the bak kwa as broiling will burn the meat if you don't attend to it closely.
 When you are happy with the color, flip to the other side to let them broil

 Let them cool down and then store in air-tight container.
 Bak kwa is best consumer after 24 hours as the flavors have really developed.
 They can be kept at room temperature for up to 3 days or store in the refrigerator for up to 1 month